ruancastro/e-commercy-database/README.markdown

 - **String Length Mismatch**: Fixed an error where the `size` column in the OLAP database had a length constraint (`VARCHAR(4)`) that was too small for values like "Pequeno".
 I increased it to `VARCHAR(10)`.
 - **Region Naming Inconsistency**: Corrected a mismatch between the region names in the transformation logic ("North East") and the schema constraint ("Northeast"), later adjusting to Portuguese ("Nordeste").
-- **Logging**: Used Airflow logs to debug issues, ensuring each task printed meaningful messages (e.g., "Table dim_stores successfully loaded into OLAP").
+- **Numeric Value Out of Range Error**: Encountered a `psycopg2.errors.NumericValueOutOfRange` error when loading data into `fact_sales`.
+The issue was caused by `NaN` values in the `customer_id` column (a nullable `INTEGER` field), which PostgreSQL couldn't handle.
+I resolved this by converting `NaN` to `None` before insertion and rewrote the `load_facts` method to use SQLAlchemy's `Session` for better handling of nullable fields.
+- **Timezone Mismatch in Incremental Loads**: Faced issues with the incremental load DAG (`dag_incremental_load_olap.py`) failing due to a timezone mismatch between the Airflow DAG (configured in `America/Sao_Paulo`) and the OLTP database (in `UTC`).
+This caused the `created_at` comparisons to fail, resulting in no new records being extracted.
+I fixed this by explicitly converting the `last_execution_date` to UTC before querying the OLTP database, ensuring accurate incremental data extraction.
+- **Logging Enhancements**: Added detailed logs in the `extract` and `load_facts` methods to track the number of new records extracted and loaded, as well as their `created_at` timestamps, improving visibility into the pipeline's behavior.

 **Why This Matters?**

 - **Reliability**: Proper error handling ensures the pipeline is robust and can recover from failures.
-- **Debugging Skills**: Highlighting these fixes in my portfolio shows my ability to troubleshoot and improve systems.
+- **Debugging Skills**: Highlighting these fixes in my portfolio shows my ability to troubleshoot complex issues, such as timezone mismatches and database errors, and implement effective solutions.

 ### 10. Deployment with Docker